Ijaz101/GE-Analytics/README.md

 ![Sales by Category](Dashboard_Screenshots/Sales_by_Category.png)

 These categories are therefore particularly important when evaluating the company's overall sales performance.
+The most important decline by sales value came from Computers because of its much larger revenue base.
+Home Appliances, Cameras & Camcorders, and Cell Phones also lost substantial sales compared with the previous year.

+Audio had the largest percentage decline, at approximately -72.5%, but its smaller revenue base means its absolute sales loss was lower than that of Computers.

 ### 🌍 Geographic Performance